 This could simply mean that we have not properly understood them, or not yet seen the majestic deeper theory of which they form a part.
 It seems likelier, though, that collapse models are at best only a step in roughly the right direction.
 I suspect that, like de Broglie-Bohm theory, they will eventually be seen as pointers on the way to a deeper understanding of physical reality – extraordinarily important achievements, but not fundamentally correct descriptions.

 There is, however, one important lesson that we can already credit to collapse models.
 De Broglie-Bohm theory suffers from the weakness that its experimental predictions are precisely the same as those of quantum theory, unlike collapse models that, as we have noted, are at least in principle testably different.
 The beables in de Broglie-Bohm theory – the particle paths – play a rather subordinate role: their behaviour is governed by the wave function that characterises all the possible realities from which any given set of paths is drawn, but they have no effect on that wave function.
 In metaphysical language, the de Broglie-Bohm theory beables are epiphenomena.
-The American psychologist William James once poetically described human consciousness as ‘Inert, uninfluential, a simple passenger in the voyage of life, it is allowed to remain on board, but not to touch the helm or handle the rigging’.
+The American psychologist William James once critically and poetically described the English biologist T H Huxley’s view of human consciousness as ‘Inert, uninfluential, a simple passenger in the voyage of life, it is allowed to remain on board, but not to touch the helm or handle the rigging’.
 Much the same might be said of a de Broglie-Bohm beable.
 Collapse-model beables, on the other hand, give as good as they get.
 Their appearance is governed by rules involving the quantum wave function, and yet, once they appear, they in turn alter the wave function.
 This makes for a far more interesting theory, mathematically as well as scientifically.

 It’s tempting to declare this as a requirement for any variable in a fundamental theory of physics – or at least, any variable that plays as important a role as the beables are meant to play: it should be mathematically active, not purely passive.
 Any interesting solution to the quantum reality problem should (like collapse models but unlike de Broglie-Bohm theory) make experimentally testable predictions that allow us to check our new description of reality.